mlabs-haskell/cardano-open-oracle-protocol/README.md

 #### 8. Publishing a Fact Statement

-With the COOP Publisher fully set-up, we're ready to have our users publish some Fact Statements (See[Publishing a Fact Statement](coop-docs/03-frontend-protocol.md#publishing-a-fact-statement)).
+With the COOP Publisher fully set up, we're ready to have our users publish some Fact Statements (See[Publishing a Fact Statement](coop-docs/03-frontend-protocol.md#publishing-a-fact-statement)).